 Our SENCO oversees all the support that is offered to children requiring additional help across the school.

 Your child’s class teacher will oversee, plan for, and work with, each child with additional needs in their class, to make sure they are making progress in every area of the curriculum.
 They will follow the guidance of medical and outside agency professionals to make sure they are giving the best support they can.
-You child may have an Inclusion Plan, which will have on it the strategies being used to support your child.
+You child may have a Pupil Passport, which will identify barriers to their learning and useful strategies being used to support your child.

 How will I know my child is doing the right sort of work?